Skip to main content

 In Texas, you generally have two years from the date of your injury to file a personal injury lawsuit.
 Don’t wait.
 Contact us today to protect your rights.

-Dog Bite Accidents in San Antonio
+Dog Bite Cases in San Antonio

 • Bexar County reports over 50,000 traffic crashes annually, with hundreds resulting in fatalities